Evolution of Preferences in Multiple Populations: Perfect Observability

-Condition~\ref{C1:wiped-out} describes the case where every incumbent earns a strictly higher average fitness than the mutant type in \emph{some} population, and thus this mutant sub-profile fails to invade.
-Condition~\ref{C1:coexist} describes the case where the post-entry configuration is balanced; the incumbents and the mutants can continue to coexist in \emph{every} population.
+Condition~\ref{C1:wiped-out} indicates the case where one of the mutant types will become extinct, and thus this mutant sub-profile fails to invade.
+Condition~\ref{C1:coexist} indicates the case where the incumbents and the mutants will continue to coexist in every population.
+Here, the ``balanced'' condition for incumbents in the pre-entry configuration is not explicitly stated, since a stable configuration satisfying Definition~\ref{def:stable-p=1} must be balanced, which will be shown in Theorem~\ref{prop:120706}.

-Let us for a moment follow the concept of evolutionary stability introduced in \citet{pTay:essttp}, where the fitness comparison between incumbents and mutants should be done in the aggregate.
-Under such a view, Condition~\ref{C1:wiped-out} for a polymorphic configuration $(\mu, b)$ has to be replaced by the condition: for any mutant profile $\witilde{\theta}$ with a population share vector $\varepsilon$, the inequality
+Let us for a moment study the multi-population stability criterion for preference evolution based on the two-species ESS concept of \citet{pTay:essttp}, where the fitness comparison between incumbents and mutants is done in the aggregate.
+For simplicity, consider a monomorphic configuration $(\mu, b)$, and suppose that an $n$-tuple $(\witilde{\theta}_1, \dots, \witilde{\theta}_n)$ enters with its population share vector $\varepsilon$.
+Then, in this view, Condition~\ref{C1:wiped-out} should be replaced by

-holds for every $(\theta_1, \dots, \theta_n)\in \supp\mu$.
-Unlike extending the definition of an ESS to a multi-population setting, such a stability criterion is indeed stronger than ours.
-The key difference is the ability to adjust one's strategies according to the opponents; see the discussion after Theorem~\ref{prop:0526}.
-On the other hand, as in \citet{rSel:nessaac}, asymmetric interactions can be captured by embedding interactions in a larger symmetric game in which individuals are randomly assigned player roles, with all role assignments being equally likely.
-In this way, the single-population criterion of DEY can be extended to asymmetric games.
-An individual of type $\theta$ in the symmetrized model is represented by a preference pair $(\theta_1, \theta_2)$, and the fitness to $\theta$ when played against $\witilde{\theta}$ is
+Unlike extending the definition of an ESS to a multi-population setting, such a stability criterion is indeed stronger than ours under perfect observability.
+The key difference is the ability to adjust one's actions depending on the opponents; see the discussion after Theorem~\ref{prop:0526} for details.
+Besides, as in \citet{rSel:nessaac}, asymmetric interactions can also be captured by embedding interactions in a larger symmetric game in which individuals are randomly assigned player roles, with all role assignments being equally likely.
+In this way, the single-population stability criterion of DEY can be extended to general games with asymmetric contests.
+An individual of type $\theta$ in the symmetrized game is represented by a type pair $(\theta_{\mathrm{I}}, \theta_{\mathrm{II}})$, and the fitness to $\theta$ when playing against an opponent of type $\witilde{\theta}$ is